0856344/webapp/README.md

 ### Can't login on localhost
 ![img.png](./assets/img/local_error.png)

-Make sure connector.dev.grandgarage.eu is accessible (run docker or see connector readme) and are you login on the secure domain localhost:3010.
+Make sure connector.dev.grandgarage.eu is accessible (run docker or see connector readme) and that you are using the secure localhost:3010 port (proxy).

 ### How to add fontawesome icons?